tolinwei/tube-vim/README.md

 ## Why it is named tube-vim
 I started this project when I was working on a Yahoo!
-Japan's audience data pipeline, which is internally named **Tube**.
-Since I used most of the settings from within thie repo for that project, later I decided to rename it as **tube-vim** as a memorial.
+Japan fund project, which is internally named **Tube**.
+Since I used most of the settings from within thie repo for the project, later I decided to rename it as **tube-vim**.

 ## License